Hamiltonian and double-bracket flow formulations of quantum measurements: Discussion and Outlook

 There tends to be a tension between the unitary evolution of isolated quantum systems and measurement processes.
 The former describes smooth, differentiable dynamics, with a Hamiltonian well-determined by fields and interactions.
 In contrast, quantum measurements are typically presented as discontinuous jumps that break from Hamiltonian dynamics.
 Our results provide an alternative to the latter picture, one in which measurements are also described by stochastic Hamiltonians that, in turn, lead to double-bracket gradient flows.
 In this way, we unify double-bracket gradient flows, measurement processes, and Hamiltonians.

-One could thus conceive of an interpretation where the collapse postulate is replaced by a `measurement Hamiltonian postulate', in which measurements are described by $\Hsb$ and $\Hdb$ in Eqs.~\eqref{eq:Hsb} and~\eqref{eq:Hdb}, with a stochastic measurement output as in Eq.~\eqref{eq:dyt}.
+One could thus conceive of a picture where the collapse postulate is replaced by a `measurement Hamiltonian postulate', in which measurements are described by $\Hsb$ and $\Hdb$ in Eqs.~\eqref{eq:Hsb} and~\eqref{eq:Hdb}, with a stochastic measurement output as in Eq.~\eqref{eq:dyt}.
 Alternatively, one could assume a gradient flow with the stochastic potentials defined in Eqs.~\eqref{eq:potentialSB} and~\eqref{eq:potentialDB}.

 Single- and double-bracket gradient flows describe the ensuing dynamics.
 In the pure-measurement case ($B = 0$ and $\|H_0\| \ll \{\|H^\sb\|,\| H^\db \|\}$), the coarse-grained dynamics and statistics of measurement outcomes match the Born rule.
 Naturally, such approaches would still entail an uncomfortable pitfall shared with collapse-based interpretations: nothing in the theory says when a measurement occurs~\cite{bell1990against} (i.e., when dynamics is dictated by $H^\sb + H^\db$ rather than $H_0$).
 In this respect, interpretations that leverage environmental decoherence to explain measurement occurrences benefit from criteria for defining when a measurement occurs~\cite{Schlosshauer}.
 However, interpretations based on environmental decoherence often suffer from the ``\emph{and/or problem}'', as no definite outcome is selected~\cite{bell1990against, Schlosshauer}.
 In contrast, the stochastic measurement Hamiltonians introduced in this paper produce a single (random) outcome, the minimum of a gradient flow.